Dashboard Card SDK Usage

 3.3.1 Interface Responsibilities

 The Dashboard Card SDK connects to the host device link layer through IALinkCallBack to handle Aqara Spec related data notifications and control capabilities.
-The host usually needs to implement the following types of methods in this interface:
+The host implements the following method types in this interface:

-trait writemethods for modifying trait property values- Command dispatch methods for executing device commands that are independent of
+4. Command dispatch methods for executing device commands that are independent of trait write

 3.3.2 Key Methods